-For over thirty plus years Sue and her husband have parented three sons, one of whom was born with Down Syndrome and a brain injury.
+For over twenty plus years Sue and her husband have parented three sons, one of whom was born with Down Syndrome and a brain injury.
 Joseph will never care for himself in any way.
 He is totally dependent on his parents for his well being.
 In this conversation, you will hear the story of a mother who is filled with the hope and leans into her Lord for wisdom and strength.

 Marriage can be difficult, but adding a child with special needs adds a new level of challenges.
 In this wide-ranging conversation, Steve Demme shares his passion for helping to strengthen marriages, and in particular, wants to offer help and hope to fathers.
 Even more specifically, to fathers of children with special needs.